MANDATE AND MISSION

 "…to be recognized locally, nationally and regionally as a leading voluntary organization rendering best practices in humanitarian services"

-"To maximize existing capacity in alleviating human suffering by promoting and building resilience of the most vulnerable communities in Lesotho as well as inspiring, attracting and retaining skills and partners"
+“To alleviate human suffering by promoting capacity in building resilience of the most vulnerable communities in Lesotho as well as inspiring, attracting and retaining skills and partners”.

 In All Our Dealings We Shall Observe The Following Principles: